Skip to main content

 Yes.
 The 2017 American Gastroenterological Association (AGA) guidelines recommend reactive monitoring (ie, in response to suboptimal disease control) of trough drug levels to guide treatment changes in patients receiving biologics for management of active inflammatory bowel disease.3 Recommendations for drug level testing are not specified in guidelines from the American College of Rheumatology1 or the American Academy of Dermatology.2

-No. The two major approaches are immunoassay and homogeneous mobility shift assay (HMSA).
-Immunoassays use antibodies that recognize the antigen binding site of the therapeutic monoclonal antibody.
-One captures the drug and the other contains a label which allows the resulting complex to be measured.
-Such assays are called “bridging” immunoassays.
+No. The 2 major approaches are immunoassay and homogeneous mobility shift assay (HMSA).
+Immunoassays use either the target of the therapeutic monoclonal antibody or an antibody that recognize the drug’s antigen binding site.
+These capture the drug and then a labeled antibody to the drug binds to this complex.
+This allows the resulting complex to be measured.
 Although enzymes were originally used as the label, many modern automated assays use a chemiluminescent label instead.
-In HMSA, the target of the therapeutic monoclonal antibody is labeled and allowed to bind to any drug present.
-The change in size of the labeled target due to this binding to the drug can be measured.

 Other methods include mass spectrometry and cellular assays which can demonstrate the ability of the drug to block the biological effect of the target.
-Quest Diagnostics utilizes immunoassays for adalimumab, infliximab [and Inflectra® (infliximab-dyyb)], vedolizumab and ustekinumab.9-13 Concentrations of therapeutic monoclonal antibody drugs and anti-drug antibodies can show significant variability between methods.
-Therefore, whenever possible, the same assay should be used when monitoring a given patient.7
+Quest Diagnostics utilizes immunoassays for adalimumab, infliximab-dyyb (Inflectra®), vedolizumab and ustekinumab.9-13

-The American College of Rheumatology (ACR),1 the American Gastroenterological Association (AGA),3 and the FDA13 all advocate applying FDA-approved biologic clinical guidance to the use of the respective FDA-approved biosimilar.14
+All Quest immunoassays for vedolizumab and ustekinumab are validated for both the biologic drug and any FDA-approved biosimilars.
+Quest infliximab assays are only validated for infliximab-dyyb (Inflectra®) The American College of Rheumatology (ACR),1 the American Gastroenterological Association (AGA),3 and the FDA13 all advocate applying FDA-approved biologic clinical guidance to the use of the respective FDA-approved biosimilar.14

 References